 While many people meet the basic qualifications to serve as a child’s guardian in Florida, often additional factors are taken into consideration by the courts such as your level of education, relevant experience, relationship with the child and your ability to provide for him or her.

-If you have concerns about the welfare of a child in your extended family, contact Schlegel Law Group at our Orlando office to discuss your options.
+If you have concerns about the welfare of a child in your extended family, contact our Orlando family attorney office to discuss your options.
 We’ll give you an honest assessment of your situation and explain what the courts will need to see to make a guardianship determination.
 If you decide to proceed, we’ll fight aggressively on behalf of the child’s welfare.